+(a) For prepay type 1A station (for 200type, perform only steps 4, 3, 5, and 6 in this order).

+- (1) Block the coin chute between the totalizer and the coin relay with a card. - (2) Deposit a single coin greater than or equal to the initial rate. - (3) Dial the digit 3.

+(4) Trip the hopper trigger to simulate coin ground.
+(This should cause coin tone to be discontinued.)

+(5) Insert bias margin gauge.

+(6) Hang up receiver and collect attempt will be made.

+(b) For dial tone first station.

-- (a) For prepay type-1A station (for 200type, perform only steps 4, 3, 5, and 6 in this order): - (1) Block the coin chute between the totalizer and the coin relay with a card. - (2) Deposit a single coin greater than or equal to the initial rate. - (3) Dial the digit 3. - (4) Trip the hopper trigger to simulate coin ground.
-(This should cause coin tone to be discontinued.) - (5) Insert bias margin gauge. - (6) Hang up the receiver and the collect attempt will be made. - (b) For DTF station perform the following steps: - (1) Dial the digit 3. - (2) Trip the hopper trigger; this should cause the coin tone to cease.
-If it does not cease, then the diode that shunts the totalizer contacts in the ground path is faulty and the chassis should be replaced. - (3) Place the receiver on-hook and the collect attempt will be made. - 1.11 In each of the above cases, up to three attempts are made to operate the coin relay.
+(1) Dial the digit 3.

+(2) Trip the hopper trigger; this should cause coin tone to cease.
+If it does not cease, then the diode that shunts the totalizer contacts in the ground path is faulty and the chassis should be replaced.

+(3) Place receiver on-hook and the collect attempt will be made.

+1.11 In each of the above cases, up to three attempts are made to operate the coin relay.
 Coded ringing will be returned indicating the number of attempts made.
 The results are: